Catlover013579/The-Codex-Project/README.md

 ## 🌐 Website

-The public-facing version of the Codex is hosted at:
+The public-facing, mono-file version of the Codex is hosted at:
 📍 **[not yet available]**

 ---

 ## 📥 Repository Structure (Work-in-Progress)

+/index/
+   ├── papers.md            ← master list of papers
+   ├── codices.md           ← overview of codices
+   ├── glossary.md          ← glossary (can be standalone too)
+   ├── state_of_codex.md    ← progress & updates log
+   ├── paper_template.md    ← template for new papers
+   └── contributors.md      ← list of contributors (optional)

 ---